tasninanika/tasninanika/README.md

   * 🌐 Passionate about building dynamic and responsive web applications

-  * 🏅 Pupil at Codeforces, focused on improving problem-solving skills
+  * 🏅 Specialist at Codeforces, focused on improving problem-solving skills

   * 🤝 Open to collaboration and continuous learning opportunities